Frequently Asked Questions About Hypnosis and Hypnotherapy

 It took a great deal of time, constant duress, and the use of powerful drugs for this Psychiatrist to establish this false memory in their patient, which was very confusing for the patient, but ultimately not permanent.

-Now that being said, people do watch repetitive and opinionated “news” programs on television and drink alcohol to manage stress, which in my opinion sets the stage for false memories that lead to false beliefs as a result of toxic propaganda and fake news.
+Now that being said, people do watch repetitive and opinionated, zealous “news” programs, too, and sometimes drink alcohol to manage stress…which in my opinion combined over time sets the stage for a misinformed public infected with false memories as a result of toxic propaganda and fake news!

 “What the heck is ‘NLP’?”